Current and Recent Research Projects

 Supporting Just Response and Recovery to COVID-19 in Informal Urban Settlements

-The project works with the organisation Slum Dwellers International and its Youth Federation members in six Sub-Saharan African cities to understand inequalities and injustices associated with COVID-19 impacts and policy responses in informal urban settlements.
-The project will facilitate the creation of a series of video-diaries informed by ethical analysis, co-designed and produced with youth groups in the cities, which will provide the foundation for research articles and policy briefs to be shared with local authorities.
-The project is funded by the AHRC GCRF (PI Keith Hyams, CoIs Oyinlola Oyebode, Morten Byskov, Arabella Fraser, RA Frances Crowley £135,689).
+The project works with the organisation Slum Dwellers International and its Youth Federation members in eight Sub-Saharan African cities (Lagos, Freetown, Nairobi, Lusaka, Harare, Johannesburg, Gqeberha and Cape Town) to understand inequalities and injustices associated with COVID-19 impacts and policy responses in informal urban settlements.
+The project will facilitate the creation of a series of video-diaries informed by ethical analysis, co-designed and produced with youth groups in the cities, which will provide the foundation for research articles and policy work with local authorities.
+The project is funded by the AHRC (PI Keith Hyams, CoIs Oyinlola Oyebode, Morten Byskov, Arabella Fraser, RA Frances Crowley £135,689).

 The COVID Observatories: Monitoring the interaction of pandemics, climate risks, and food systems

 Indigenous Peoples are believed to be at particularly high risk from COVID, exacerbated by climate risks and socio-economic stresses.
 There is emerging evidence that national responses to the pandemic are compounding the vulnerability of Indigenous Peoples, exacerbated by little—if any—understanding on the unique pathways through which COVID will affect them.
-This project addresses this knowledge and policy gap by documenting, monitoring, and examining how COVID is interacting with multiple stresses to affect the food systems of Indigenous Peoples globally, co-creating knowledge and capacity to strengthen resilience.
+This project addresses this knowledge and policy gap by documenting, monitoring, and examining how COVID is interacting with multiple stresses to affect the food systems of Indigenous Peoples globally, and by examining issues of ethics and justice associated with policy responses.
 The project works with 20 Indigenous peoples in 13 countries.
-It is led by the University of Leeds and is funded by the UKRI GCRF and Newton Fund (Leeds PI James Ford, Warwick CoI Keith Hyams £508,586).
+It is led by the University of Leeds and is funded by the UKRI and Newton Fund (Leeds PI James Ford, Warwick CoI Keith Hyams £508,586).

 Inserting Ethics into Adaptation and Resilience Policy

-The project is a collaboration with the University of Cape Town and with Cape Town city’s climate adaptation department to look at how issues of ethics and justice can be incorporated into responses to climate-related risks.
+The project is a collaboration with the University of Cape Town and with Cape Town city’s climate adaptation department to look at how issues of ethics and justice can be incorporated into responses to climate-related risks and city policymaking more generally.
 Cape Town has already come perilously close to a city-wide drought and regularly suffers from flooding: the project seeks to ensure that the most vulnerable communities such as informal settlements are incorporated in an ethical manner into city-level protection plans.
 By doing so, it aims to model a pathway to inserting ethics into adaptation and resilience policy that can be utilised in other settings.
-The project is funded by the AHRC Global Challenges Research Fund (PI Keith Hyams, UCT CoI Gina Ziervogel, RAs Morten Byskov and Jessica Lee £147,773).
+The project is funded by the AHRC (PI Keith Hyams, UCT CoI Gina Ziervogel, RAs Morten Byskov and Jessica Lee £147,773).

 Technological Risks in Development